itspangler/geospatial-humanities-s2025/src/syllabus.md

 - Principles of cartographic design (and when to deviate from them)
 - The limits of representation and analysis in GIS

-More concretely, by the end of this course, students will be able to do the following:
+By the end of this course, students will gain the following skills:

 - Identify data structures in spatial data
 - Evaluate and select appropriate map projections and coordinate systems